The Cipher and the Mirror: Two Poems by Eminescu and Barbu

 Delia Radu

 Delia Radu is a journalist, writer and translator.
 Born and educated in Bucharest, she’s lived and worked in London since 1999.
 Her journalistic work was published on the BBC News website and BBC Sounds.
-Her literary work has appeared/is due in the Cardinal Points Literary Journal, La Piccioletta Barca, Circumference, Sepia Quarterly and Mantis.
+Her literary work has appeared in Litro, Cardinal Points Literary Journal, Circumference, Mantis and Acumen.

 Back to Issue